 This article has described a technology-rich approach to modeling passenger vehicle transport in a CGE model.
-This three-part approach could be applied, with some modifications, to model demand for any energy-intensive consumer durable product in a CGE framework.
-Broadly, the three parts of this model development reflect three important generic considerations: 1) the relationship between total expenditures, expenditures on durable services, and the usage of the durable in physical units (miles-traveled for vehicles, load-hours for washing machines, or heating degree days for air conditioners), 2) representing capital stock turnover and vintagedifferentiated opportunities for efficiency improvement, and 3) the availability and cost of substitute technologies with substantially different fuel requirements.
+This three-part approach could be applied, with some modifications, to model demand for any energy-intensive consumer durable product in a CGE framework.10 Broadly, the parts of this model development reflect three important generic considerations: 1) the relationship between total expenditures, expenditures on services provided by the durable good, and the usage of the durable in physical units (miles-traveled for vehicles, loadhours for washing machines, or heating degree days for air conditioners), 2) representing capital stock turnover and vintage-differentiated opportunities for efficiency improvement, and 3) the availability and cost of substitute technologies with substantially different fuel requirements.
 Augmenting the model structure to facilitate a detailed engineering-based representation of the underlying physical system requires extensive and reliable data for calibration.

 The new developments provide a platform that can be adapted depending on the purposes of the analysis.
-For instance, additional vehicle powertrain and fuel options could be easily added by expanding the number of technological substitutes on the left side of the vehicle transport services nest.
+For instance, additional vehicle powertrain and fuel options could be easily added by expanding the number of technological substitutes on the left side of the vehicle transport services production structure.
 Other modifications could be undertaken as needed to address specific questions.